 On the menu, it's more of Margot's signature rustic cooking, although she's the executive chef, still splitting her time between London and Somerset.
 Instead, it's St John alumnus Nye Smith at the helm and dishes include the likes of rabbit pie, cured trout, kohlrabi and dollar courgettes, lentils, and sheep's curd.

-After British-born US tech entrepreneur Michael Birch sold his social media platform, Bebo, for $850m, he bought a rundown pub in 2015.
+After British-born US tech entrepreneur Michael Birch and his wife Xochi Birch sold their social media platform, Bebo, for $850m, they bought a rundown pub in 2015.
 Set in the rural north Devon village of Woolfardisworthy (known locally as Woolsery) it was where he spent plenty of holidays as a child visiting family who lived in the village.
-Since then, the whole village is benefitting from the investment.
+Since then, the whole village has benefitted from the investment.

 The local pub has been saved from rack and ruin and is once again the hub of the village, the fish and chip shop next door was also bought and done up, and its latest update is rooms.
 Albeit they're not above the pub, but still in the village and well within walking (or staggering) distance.
-Each has its eclectic character when it comes to its interior design, from inspired mid-century to pastel retro prints, or bright florals.
-Most sleep two and a cottage can sleep up to four and are available to book from 23 June.
+Each has its own eclectic character when it comes to its interior design, from inspired mid-century to pastel retro prints, or bright florals.
+Rooms sleep two, while the cottages sleep between two and eight.

-The latest iteration from The Chickpea group is The Queen's Head pub – a 19th-century inn set in the pretty village of Broad Chalke, named so for its chalke streams.
+Added to The Chickpea Group's now six-strong group of pubs is The Queen's Head – a 19th-century inn set in the pretty village of Broad Chalke, named so for its chalk streams.

-It's the fifth pub lucky enough to be given the Chickpea treatment, which is run by Tommy Tullis and siblings Ethan and Jordan Davids, and opened in May this year.
+Opening in 2023, it was the fifth pub lucky enough to be given the Chickpea treatment, which is run by Tommy Tullis and siblings Ethan and Jordan Davids.
 The team knows exactly what they're doing when it comes to pub renovations and has a successful formula for their signature look, feel, and menus.

 There are just four bedrooms set in an annex of the pub's courtyard.
-Rooms are perfectly formed and cosy, with neutral tones and pastel pops of color in either pink or green and include land&water toiletries.
+Rooms are perfectly formed and cozy, with neutral tones and pastel pops of color in either pink or green and include Land & Water toiletries.

 Set in Mells, one of Somerset's most sought-after getaway locations, thanks to its chocolate box-esque look.